Biograd na Moru: Etymology

-The town's native croatian name fully translates as "the white town on the sea" in the local Ikavian dialect.
-The name Biograd is a compound literally meaning "white city" and etymologically corresponds to several other toponyms spread throughout the Slavic-speaking world: Beograd (Belgrade), Belgorod, Białogard, Belogradchik etc. The name was mentioned in the mid-10th century as a town founded in Kingdom of Croatia.
-It was rendered in Latin as Alba Maritima, meaning "the white maritime (one)".
+The town's full Croatian name means 'white town on the sea' in the local Ikavian dialect.
+The name Biograd means 'white city' and semantically corresponds to several other Slavic toponyms, including Beograd (Belgrade), Belgorod, Białogard, and Belogradchik.
+The name was mentioned in the mid-10th century as a town founded in the Kingdom of Croatia.
+It was rendered in Latin as Alba Maritima, meaning 'white maritime (one)'.

 Geography

-Biograd na Moru is located 28 km south from the county capital, Zadar.
+Biograd na Moru is located 28 km south of the county capital, Zadar.
 It is located on small peninsula between two small bays: Soline to the south and Bošana to the north.
 To the west are the islands Planac and Sveta Katarina.
 Average temperature in January is 7.3 °C and 23.9 °C in July.
 The only settlement in the Town is Biograd na Moru itself.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.2 C, on 4 August 2017.
+The coldest temperature was -8.0 C, on 27 December 1996.

 History

 Early medieval

-A three naved basilica was built on the basis of an older 6th century church during the reign of duke Branimir in the 9th century.
-The building later became the cathedral of the Bishop of Biograd.
-One of the very significant characteristics of this building are the semi-circular buttresses, found only on the buildings in Croatia at that time.
+A three-naved basilica was built on the basis of an older 6th-century church during the reign of Duke Branimir in the 9th century.
+The building later became the cathedral of the bishop of Biograd.
+One of the very significant characteristics of this building is the semi-circular buttresses, found only on the buildings in Croatia at that time.

-The city is first mentioned as Biogradon in the mid-10th century chronicle De Administrando Imperio as one of the populated towns in "christened Croatia".
+The city was first mentioned as Biogradon in the mid-10th-century chronicle De Administrando Imperio as one of the populated towns in "christened Croatia".
 It was the centre of the county (županija) of Sidraga.
 There are allegations that the bishopric was founded during this time based on a charter whose authenticity is disputed.
 Thus, this is not universally accepted by historians.

 During the wars between Kingdom of Croatia and the Republic of Venice in 1000, the town was captured for a brief time by the Venetians.
 During this time the Biograd na Moru was mentioned as a castle, and its citizens subsequently swore an oath of fealty to the Doge, who installed Vitale Michiel as a governor.

 During the 1050s, it is for the first time mentioned as the seat of the Roman Catholic Diocese of Alba Maritima, a suffragan of Salona, until its 1226 suppression, when its territory was merged into the nearby Diocese of Skradin.
 The city flourished during this time.
 King Peter Krešimir IV founded the monasteries of St. John the Evangelist and St. Thomas in 1059 and 1066, both of them being three-naved basilicas.
 The nearby 9th century Cathedral was also expanded with a belltower and by adding the southern part of the walls.
 The function of prior (head of city elected by its commune in Dalmatia) is attested.
 The city was also a major port during the latter half of the 11th century.
 During the succession crisis in 1096, the Norman princess Felicia of Sicily disembarked in the port of the city to marry the Hungarian king Coloman.